 EASA is a professional association open to all social anthropologists either qualified in, or else working in, Europe.

-EASA's academic journal, Social Anthropology/Anthropologie Sociale.
-This appears four times a year and is available free of charge to all paid-up members.
+EASA's academic journal, Social Anthropology/Anthropologie Sociale appears four times a year and is available free of charge to all paid-up members.

 EASA Book series

 The EASA book series is published by Berghahn Books, and has produced about two dozen titles since 2003, generally in both hardcover and paperback.

 The Gloss of Harmony The Politics of Policy Making in Multilateral Organisations Anthropology, Culture and Society Edited By Birgit Müller of the Anthropology of International Governance Network

 The Anthropology of Persianate Societies a New Book Series by AMCE Network